When starting a scan on Sophos Anti-Virus for Mac you see the following prompt:

 This scan is configured to deal with threats automatically.
 To scan all files on this Mac, you must authenticate as an administrator.

 First seen in

 Mac OS X

-The scan is set to take action if malware is found.
+You set the scan to take action if malware is found.
 This setting is configured under the 'Options' tab for the scan's settings.
-Example:
+Example of default selection:

-If you had the default selection of 'Log only' (i.e., take no action) the prompt will not be seen.
+If you had the default selection of 'Log only' (i.e., take no action other than to detect and continue to block) set (as shown above) the prompt will not be seen.
 However if you set any other option under 'When a threat is found' and then select to run that scan the prompt is shown.

 It is because you want Sophos Anti-Virus for Mac to take action that it requests administrative permissions at the start of the scan.
 If a threat is found in, for example, a system folder and elevated permissions are required the file(s) can be immediately moved/deleted as required.